 Believing in home-birthing, diaperless potty training, sleeping with their children and breast- feeding them until they decide it’s time to wean themselves is actress Mayim Bialik and her husband.
 The former Blossom star turned PhD neuroscientist believes so strongly in these controversial child raising methods, she wrote a book, called “Beyond the Sling: A Real-Life Guide to Raising Confident, Loving Children the Attachment Parenting Way.”

 Many fans of Katie Holmes worried she would go off the deep end and become consumed by former teen heartthrob and Scientologist Tom Cruise once they got married.
 You can stop worrying; the once perky, outspoken and talented actress doesn’t take parenting queues from Tom but rather from their daughter Suri.
 Believing that all of us are billions of years old, Scientologists advocate that parents treat their children like they are adults from day one.
 This goes well beyond choosing the purple leggings over the floral ones.
 If Suri doesn’t want to wear a coat in the winter, wants to match her pacifier with her heels, or she wants to eat cookies all day, it’s her prerogative.
-After all, she is an adult trapped in a 6-year old’s body.
+After all, she is an adult trapped in a 6-year old’s Healthy Body.

 It’s tough for actresses to give birth.
 For nine months they get to be normal and give in to their cravings.
 But come delivery day, the clock is already ticking for them to lose the baby weight fast so they can get back to work.
 Relying on a personal trainer is so yesterday!
 January Jones opted instead to eat pills derived from her own placenta.
-Swearing it aids in breast milk production, replenishes lost nutrients in the body and ease postpartum depression.
+Swearing it aids in breast milk production, replenishes lost nutrients in the Healthy Body and ease postpartum depression.

 Fetish for blood?
 It’s possible.
 When she was married to Billy Bob Thornton, they wore vials of one another’s blood around their necks.
 Remembering that piece of trivia, it might not seem so odd now that she is one half of Brangelina, that she and Pitt save their kids’ used bloody band-aids in a jar.
 Some people like to decorate their homes with van Gogh, Monet and Frida Kahlo.
 Who’s to say that jars of bloody bandages isn’t artsy?